Earl Lloyd: College career

 Lloyd led West Virginia State to two Central Intercollegiate Athletic Association (CIAA) Conference and Tournament Championships in 1948 and 1949.
 He was named All–Conference three times (1948–50) and was All-American twice, as named by the Pittsburgh Courier (1949–50).
 As a senior, he averaged 14 points and 8 rebounds per game, while leading West Virginia State to a second–place finish in the CIAA Conference and Tournament Championship.
 In 1947–48, West Virginia State was the only undefeated team in the United States, with a 30–0 record.
 Lloyd graduated from WVSU with his B.S. degree in physical education in 1950.

+Harlem Globetrotter

+Prior to being drafted in the ninth round of the 1950 NBA Draft, Lloyd starred in the lineup of the Harlem Globetrotters.
+Lloyd led the team to two wins over the reigning Minneapolis Lakers; this proved his talents beyond his race.
+Except for racial segregation, he was one of the finest artists of his time.
+Lloyd's talents were recognized amongst other black teammates, the two being Chuck Cooper and Nathaniel "Sweetwater" Clifton.
+All three would go on to be drafted by the NBA, Clifton in 1950, Cooper in 1950, and Lloyd in 1950, the 100th overall pick.

 NBA career

 Lloyd was drafted in the 9th round with pick #100 by the Washington Capitols in the 1950 NBA draft.
 Nicknamed "The Big Cat", Lloyd was one of three black players to enter the NBA at the same time.
 It was because of the order in which the team's season openers fell that Lloyd was the first to actually play in a game in the NBA, scoring six points on Halloween night.
 The date was October 31, 1950, one day ahead of Chuck Cooper of the Boston Celtics and four days before Nat "Sweetwater" Clifton of the New York Knicks.

 Lloyd played in over 560 games in nine seasons.
 The 6-foot-5, 225-pound forward played in only seven games for the Washington Capitols before the team folded on January 9, 1951.
 He was then drafted into the U.S. Army at Fort Sill, Oklahoma.
 While fulfilling his military duty, the Syracuse Nationals picked him up on waivers.
 Lloyd served time fighting in the Korean War before coming back to basketball in 1952.
 In the 1953–54 season, Lloyd led the NBA in both personal fouls and disqualifications.